Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   }

-Note that if there is only a single server in a group, the fail_timeout and max_fails parameters are ignored and the server is never marked unavailable.
+Note that if there is only a single server in a group, the fail_timeout and max_fails parameters are ignored, and the server is never marked unavailable.

 By default, ``max_fails=1`` and ``fail_timeout=10s``.
 Also note that ``fail_timeout`` defines both, the time NGINX waits before considering the